kitbagjs/router/docs/core-concepts/route-params.md

 route.params.id
 ```

-When defined this way, these params are reactive strings.
+When defined this way, these params are **writable**.
 If you update a param, the URL will be updated accordingly.

 ## Param Types